 Time of N.O.D. – 30 min.

-Examination procedure for general voluntary movements in children preschool age
+Procedure for examining general voluntary movements in children preschool age

 1. Static coordination

-The possibility of holding a given pose is determined:
+The possibility of maintaining a given pose is determined:

-a) stand alternately on the right, then on the left leg.
-It is noted: holding a posture; holding with sharp balancing, bent leg touches the floor; unable to maintain posture, toe-off.
+a) stand alternately on the right and then on the left leg.
+Notes: holding the pose; holding while sharply balancing, the bent leg touching the floor; unable to maintain posture or move from place.

-It is noted: holding the posture, moving away from the spot, balancing is pronounced; lowering on the foot, frequent convergence.
+It is noted: holding a pose, getting out of place, balancing is clearly expressed; lowering onto the foot, frequent toeing.

 2. Dynamic coordination

-a) the ability to jump alternately on the right, then on the left leg (hands on the hips) is determined.
-It is noted: freely jumps on one leg; touches the floor with one foot; general muscle tension; strong hand swings; unable to jump on one leg.
+a) the ability to jump alternately on the right and then on the left leg (hands on hips) is determined.
+Marked: jumps freely on one leg; touches the floor with one foot; general muscle tension; strong swings of the arms; unable to jump on one leg.

-b) the ability to jump from a place through a rope located at a distance of 20 cm from the floor is determined.
-It is noted: the jump is made easily and freely; the jump is awkward, it is not possible to push off with both legs; the jump fails.
+b) the ability to jump from a place through a rope that is located at a distance of 20 cm from the floor is determined.
+It is noted: the jump is made easily and freely; the jump is awkward, you can’t push off with both legs; the jump fails.

 3. Simultaneity of movements

-marching, he must unwind a thread from a spool and wind it around his index finger.
-It is noted: marches and winds the thread at the same time; movements are not always simultaneous; simultaneous movements fail.
-The general character of movements is also noted: dexterous, awkward; plastic, clumsy.
+while marching, he must unwind the thread from the spool and wrap it around his index finger.
+It is noted: marching and winding the thread at the same time; movements are not always simultaneous; simultaneous movements are not possible.
+The general nature of the movements is also noted: deft, awkward; plastic, clumsy.

-The child is invited to perform the following exercises: 1) connect the thumb with all the others in turn, first on the right, then on the left hand; 2) bend each of the fingers alternately on the right and left hand;
+The child is asked to perform the following exercises: 1) connect the thumb with all the others, first on the right, then on the left hand; 2) bend each of the fingers alternately on the right and left hand;

-3) connect the fingers of one hand with the fingers of the other, "fingers greet"; 4) fastening and unfastening buttons, tying shoelaces.
+3) connect the fingers of one hand with the fingers of the other, “fingers shake hands”; 4) fastening and unfastening buttons, tying shoelaces.

-It is noted: the leading hand - precise and precise execution; not clear enough; poor coordination, awkwardness.
+It is noted: leading hand - precise and precise execution; not clear enough; poor coordination, awkwardness.

-The expressiveness of facial expressions is determined when performing the following tests: a) raise eyebrows (“surprise”);
+The expressiveness of facial expressions is determined when performing the following tests: a) raise eyebrows (“surprised”);

-e) puff out the cheeks "fat tomato"); e) stick out his lips ("imitation of a whistle").
+e) puff out your cheeks “fat tomato”); f) stick out your lips (“imitating a whistle”).

 It is noted: facial expressions are lively, expressive, adequate;